Find Grad Schools

 • Certified Midwife

 There were about 6,500 jobs for Nurse Midwife in 2016 (in the United States).
 New jobs are being produced at a rate of 20% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Nurse Midwife by 2026.
-The BLS estimates 500 yearly job openings in this field.
+There will be an estimated 500 positions for Nurse Midwife per year.

 undefined